ryu1k/ihttpd/README.md

-# wip2
+# Instant HTTP Daemon (ihttpd)
-Instant HTTP server to study of C/C++, multi threading and BSD socket.
+Instant HTTP server to study C/C++, multi threading by pthread and BSD socket.
+To learn low level programing, use of boost or other high level libraries is minimum.